pillars-framework/docs/docs/articles/guides/first-module.md

 ### LoginLog

 Now we'll create our first entity, the `LoginLog`, in which we make use of the `ICreatedOn` [auto-managed property](https://mongodb-entities.com/wiki/Entities.html?q=createdon) as the login `DateTime` and add an additional field for the logout `DateTime`.
-Remember, this is a [`One-To-Many`](https://mongodb-entities.com/wiki/Relationships-Referenced.html).
+We use the [`One-To-One`](https://mongodb-entities.com/wiki/Relationships-Referenced.html) behavior to be able to refer the entities to each other.

 `Server/LoginObserver/Entities/LoginLog.cs`: